khangvohoang3007/Enhanced-YOLOvDP-Fps-Upgrade/README.md

   <br>
 </p>

-### 🚀 Happy Detecting & Keep Researching!

-Thanks for checking out our project!
-If this repository helps you boost your model's FPS, advance your thesis, or make your agricultural UAV applications run smoother, our job here is done.

-Feel free to contribute, report issues, or give this repo a ⭐ if you found it helpful! 😊

 ## PAPER

 > 📄 **Our Publication:** For detailed methodology, architectural proofs, and comprehensive experimental results, please refer to our full paper located at [`documents/paper.pdf`](documents/paper.pdf).